Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 • Texas Administrative Code Title 4, Chapter 25, Subchapter A

-This code outlines rules for participation in the Child and Adult Care Food Program, including eligibility standards, financial accountability, and enforcement measures tied to bonding.
+This code outlines rules for participation in the Child and Adult Care Food Program, including eligibility standards, financial accountability, and bonding-related enforcement measures.

 • Texas Government Code §2253.021 (Texas Little Miller Act)

-While traditionally applied to construction contracts, this statute establishes general guidance for surety bonds required by Texas agencies, including how claims are managed and what financial thresholds may apply.
+While traditionally applied to construction contracts, this statute provides general guidance for surety bonds required by Texas agencies, including how claims are handled and which financial thresholds may apply.

 Conclusion

-We’ve come to appreciate how much stability and success come from understanding compliance tools like the Texas Dept. of Agriculture – Child and Adult Care Food Program Bond.
-This bond plays a vital role in protecting federal reimbursements, promoting financial accountability, and helping providers meet the needs of their communities without interruption.
+We’ve come to appreciate how much stability and success come from understanding compliance tools like the Texas Dept of Agriculture – Child and Adult Care Food Program Bond.
+This bond plays a vital role in protecting federal reimbursements, promoting financial accountability, and helping providers meet their communities’ needs without interruption.

 Frequently Asked Questions